-11. This Act applies to

-- (a) a Canadian judgment made in a proceeding commenced after this Act comes into force, and - (b) a Canadian judgment made in a proceeding commenced before this Act comes into force and in which the party against whom enforcement is sought took part.
+- 17. This Act applies to - (a) a Canadian judgment made in a proceeding commenced after this Act comes into force,

+- (b) a Canadian judgment made in a proceeding commenced before this Act comes into force and in which the party against whom enforcement is sought took part, and - (c) a Canadian tax judgment made before or after this Act comes into force.

 Comment: The application provision permits the retrospective application of the UECJDA to some judgments.

 It may be unfair to enforce, on a full faith and credit basis, a judgment made in a proceeding commenced before the UECJDA came into force.
 Unfairness could occur where a resident of the enacting province relied on well-founded legal advice to not respond to distant litigation since any resulting judgment would not (according to the law in force at the time) be enforceable outside the place where it was made.
 On the other hand, if that resident took part in the foreign proceeding there is little reason to deny the plaintiff the right to enforce the judgment under the UECJDA.